 The ABORT chunk is sent to the peer of an association to close the association.
-The ABORT chunk may contain Cause Parameters to inform the receiver about the reason of the abort.
-DATA chunks MUST NOT be bundled with ABORT.
-Control chunks (except for INIT, INIT ACK, and SHUTDOWN COMPLETE) MAY be bundled with an ABORT, but they MUST be placed before the ABORT in the SCTP packet or they will be ignored by the receiver.
+The ABORT chunk MAY contain error causes to inform the receiver about the reason of the abort.
+DATA chunks MUST NOT be bundled with ABORT chunks.
+Control chunks (except for INIT, INIT ACK, and SHUTDOWN COMPLETE) MAY be bundled with an ABORT chunk, but they MUST be placed before the ABORT chunk in the SCTP packet; otherwise, they will be ignored by the receiver.

-If an endpoint receives an ABORT with a format error or no TCB is found, it MUST silently discard it.
-Moreover, under any circumstances, an endpoint that receives an ABORT MUST NOT respond to that ABORT by sending an ABORT of its own.
+If an endpoint receives an ABORT chunk with a format error or no TCB is found, it MUST silently discard it.
+Moreover, under any circumstances, an endpoint that receives an ABORT chunk MUST NOT respond to that ABORT chunk by sending an ABORT chunk of its own.